babylonhealth/Wall-E/README.md

 ### Client app

 To install the client app:
- - build it in Xcode and copy to your applications directory
+ - build `WallEView.xcodeproj` in Xcode and copy the app from build products directory to your applications directory or download the app attached to the [latest GitHub release](https://github.com/babylonhealth/Wall-E/releases)
- - run `defaults write com.babylonhealth.WallEView Host <application address>`
+ - run `defaults write com.babylonhealth.WallEView Host <application address>` to set the url to the app
- - launch the app
+ - launch the app and enjoy

 Iconography © https://dribbble.com/shots/2772860-WALL-E-Movie-Icons

+### Debugging

+Using [the ngrok tool](https://dashboard.ngrok.com/get-started) you can run the app locally and still get all incoming events from GitHub webhooks.

+- setup ngrok and start it, it will print out the public address from which all requests will be redirected to your localhost, i.e. https://randomnumber.ngrok.io

+- add a webhook to the repository where you want to test the app (https://github.com/babylonhealth/walle-debug for use by Babylon team members):
+ - set webhook url to https://randomnumber.ngrok.io/github
+ - set content type to `application/json`
+ - set a webhook secret to some random value
+ - enabled status and pull request events

+Then you can start the app locally setting its environment variables to point to the testing repository.
+You need to set `GITHUB_WEBHOOK_SECRET`, `GITHUB_TOKEN`, `GITHUB_ORGANIZATION` and `GITHUB_REPOSITORY` as environment variables in the `Run` scheme.
+You also need to set few other environment variables: `MERGE_LABEL` and `TOP_PRIORITY_LABELS`